Southern Yakutia (Sakha)

 “My point is that I’m

 concerned about the uncertainties plaguing our land.
-In fact, the changes are
+In fact, there are so many

 every day dazzle me.”